Faizan Mustafa

 Faizan Mustafa is an Indian academic and legal scholar.
-He is the former Vice-Chancellor of NALSAR University of Law, Hyderabad.
+He is the former Vice-Chancellor of NALSAR University of Law, Hyderabad and the founding V.C. of National Law University Odisha (NLUO).
 He sits on the board of directors of technology incubator, the T-Hub.
+Most recently, he was the Vice-Chancellor at Chanakya National Law University, Patna.

 Education

 He had graduated from Aligarh Muslim University in History and Law and later LL.M with distinction from Aligarh Muslim University.
 He has his doctorate in Copyright Law and a diploma from International Institute of Human Rights on International and Comparative Human Rights Law.

 Career

-Before taking charge as VC of NALSAR, he was the founding Vice-Chancellor of National Law University Odisha, located at Cuttack, Odisha.
+Before taking charge as VC of National Academy of Legal Studies and Research (NALSAR) Hyderabad, he was the founding Vice-Chancellor of National Law University Odisha (NLUO), located at Cuttack, Odisha.
 He is also a former director of KIIT School of Law.
-Currently, he is a visiting faculty at the Kautilya School of Public Policy, in Hyderabad.
+Currently, he is the Vice Chancellor of Chanakya National Law University (CNLU) Patna.

 Besides teaching and research works in the field of law, he has also authored several books and plenty of papers in national and international journals.
 He has been credited to explore new areas such as HIV law.

 His article on religious freedom was quoted by the Supreme Court in the Sabarimala Judgement (2018).

 He runs a Youtube channel with the name of Legal Awareness Web Series where he explains contemporary legal issues in simple Hindustani.
 He appears frequently on NDTV as a legal expert.
 He is a regular columnist for The Indian Express and The Hindu.